 The Heretic’s Daughter by Kathleen Kent

-Step back in time and experience life as it was during the Salem Witch Trials with The Heretic’s Daughter, a story which transports you inside the hysteria which consumed the city.
+Step back in time and experience life as it was during the Salem Witch Trials with The Heretic’s Daughter, a story that transports you inside the hysteria which consumed the city.

 The Physick Book of Deliverance Dane by Katherine Howe